umiyuki/llm-jp-eval-mm/README.md

 ### How to Add Inference Code for a VLM Model
 Inference code for VLM models is defined in the `VLM` class.
 Please reference [examples/base_vlm](https://github.com/llm-jp/llm-jp-eval-mm/blob/master/examples/base_vlm.py) and implement your `VLM` class.
-You’ll need a `generate()` method to produce output text from images and prompts.
+You’ll need a `generate()` method to output text given images and text inputs.

 ### How to Add Dependencies